Everyone, if they live long enough, has—or will have—a story to tell about losing their mother.

 An intimate journey through six weeks of hospice care

-She thought she was prepared.
-Her mother was old.
-She'd lived a full life.
-She knew she would grieve, but believed their bond was strong enough to transcend death.
-She was wrong.
+I thought I was prepared.
+My mother was old and had lived a full life.
+I knew I would grieve but believed our bond was strong enough to transcend death.
+As it turned out, I was wrong.
+I wasn't prepared at all.

-For Peggy Ottman, saying goodbye to her once vibrant, stubborn, fiercely independent mother meant navigating six weeks of hospice care alongside her two sisters in the small Ohio town where they'd grown up.
-Together, they became the "K-Team" — managing decisions both big and small as they faced the impossible inevitability of their mother's death.
+When it came time to say goodbye to my once vibrant, stubborn, fiercely independent mother, my two sisters and I found ourselves navigating six weeks of hospice care in the small Ohio town where we'd grown up.
+Together, we became the "K-Team", managing decisions both big and small as we faced the impossible inevitability of our mother's death.

 The author captures well the emotional upheaval that can accompany end-of-life decisions and care.
 More importantly, her story describes in loving terms the dynamic of differing emotions for family members over time.